zsgcjz-aibench/ADBench/README.md

     # Same as data preprocessing in Open Clinical Setting.
 ```
 - Step 3: Train, validate a model.
- The modelname.py contains the interfaces for initializing, training, testing, saving, loading the model.
+ The train_modelname.py contains the interfaces for initializing, training, testing, saving the model.
 See below for a basic example usage.
 ```
 # randomly divide the training set into multiple disjoint clients.
 # Need to adjust to the corresponding model name
-python DSA-3D-CNN.py
+python train_DSA.py
 ```
 - Step 4: Evaluate a model.
 See below for a basic example usage.
 ```
 # randomly divide the training set into multiple disjoint clients.
 # Need to adjust to the corresponding model name
-python test_DSA-3D-CNN.py
+python test_model_DSA.py
 ```

 ## 8. Closed Setting